marshuang80/outlier_detector/README.md

 ## Development
 ### Adding more detectors
 All new detectors should live in **./src/outlider_detectors.py** as a function.
 The function will need to take in *df* and *col* as the first two arguments for input dataframe and column name.
 All other arguments must specify dtype and provide a default value.
-This will also automatic parsing of function params to argparse arguments.
+This will help automatic parsing of function params to argparse arguments.

 Newly added detectors will also need to be specified in outlier_detectors.__all__.
 This will allow users to choose detectors using input argument.